UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 * ID_FUNC_COV_BINS: Used for logging functional coverage ``add_bins()`` and ``add_cross()`` methods.
 Note that each bin function within the ``add_bins()`` and ``add_cross()`` log has a string length limited by C_FC_MAX_PROC_CALL_LENGTH defined in adaptations_pkg.
 * ID_FUNC_COV_BINS_INFO: Used for logging functional coverage ``add_bins()`` and ``add_cross()`` methods detailed information.
-* ID_FUNC_COV_RAND: Used for logging functional coverage "optimized randomization" values returned by rand().
+* ID_FUNC_COV_RAND: Used for logging functional coverage "Optimized Randomization" values returned by rand().
 * ID_FUNC_COV_SAMPLE: Used for logging functional coverage sampling.
 * ID_FUNC_COV_CONFIG: Used for logging functional coverage configuration changes.